Bernard Madoff brother pleads guilty in Ponzi case

-With his guilty plea in Manhattan federal court on Friday, Peter Madoff is the first of Bernard Madoff's family members to admit criminal wrongdoing at the investment advisory firm.
+Peter Madoff's guilty plea in Manhattan federal court on Friday marks the first time since Bernard Madoff himself that a family member has admitted criminal wrongdoing at the investment advisory firm.

-"I truly believed that my brother was a brilliant securities trader," Peter Madoff told U.S. District Judge Laura Taylor Swain in a courtroom filled to capacity.
-"At no time did I suspect that my brother had stolen from anyone."
+"I truly believed that my brother was a brilliant securities trader," Peter Madoff told U.S. District Judge Laura Taylor Swain in Manhattan.

-Peter Madoff, 66, had been chief compliance officer at Bernard L. Madoff Investment Securities LLC.
-He said Friday that he did not know the business was a sham until Bernard Madoff confessed to him in December 2008.
+Peter Madoff, 66, had been chief compliance officer at Bernard L. Madoff Investment Securities LLC and said Friday that he did not know the business was a sham until Bernard Madoff confessed to him in December 2008.

-"I want to apologize to anyone who was harmed and to my family," Madoff said.
-He explained that he had always worshipped his brother, and was "shocked" when Bernard revealed that the firm, which had been the envy of Wall Street, had been a massive hoax all along.

 Peter Madoff will be sentenced on October 4, and has agreed to accept a 10-year prison term.
-He was also ordered to forfeit a symbolic $143.1 billion and was released on a $5 million bond.
+He was also ordered to forfeit a symbolic $143.1 billion, and is expected to be released on a $5 million bond.

 Bernard Madoff, 74, is serving a 150-year prison term and was ordered to forfeit $170.8 billion.